 Power Board from the Starter Kit, H-111A.

-are two sections to the training program included in the H-200 CAN Bus
+are two sections to the "hands-on" training program included in the H-200 CAN Bus

 CAN Bus Troubleshooting Trainer Board H-PCB200